NETWAYS/check_hp_firmware/README.md

     $ snmpwalk -c public -v2c -On HOST 1.3.6.1.4.1.232

-Please make sure to either censor the output of any private information, or send an e-mail to support@netways.de, so we can provide you with a secure upload link, that won't be shared with public
+Please make sure to either censor the output of any private information, or send an e-mail to support@netways.de, so we can provide you with a secure upload link, that won't be shared with public.

 ## Technical Details

+Supported hardware is split into modules: [hp/cntlr](hp/cntlr) [hp/phy_drv](hp/phy_drv)

-All known and affected drives are documented in [hp/firmware.go](hp/firmware.go) as `AffectedModelList` and can easily be enhanced in the future.
-Make sure to document source documents and versions as well.
+Known models and affected firmware is documented in: [hp/cntlr/firmware_data.go](hp/cntlr/firmware_data.go) [hp/phy_drv/firmware_data.go](hp/phy_drv/firmware_data.go)

+This data can be easily enhanced in the future.
+Make sure to document source documents and versions as well, and check the accompanying firmware and status functions.
-Requirement for comparing the version is, that the version prefix matches, e.g. `HPD`.

-The check reads the `cpqDaPhyDrvTable` Table from SNMP, which should be available over the IPMI agent or the locally installed HP tools, hooked into the SNMP daemon of the operating system.
+The check reads the `cpqDaCntlrTable` and `cpqDaPhyDrvTable` tables from SNMP, which should be available over the IPMI agent or the locally installed HP tools, hooked into the SNMP daemon of the operating system.

 ## License